-For example, the use of "Agent Orange" by the United States Army in the Vietnam War is an example of a violation of Article 23 of the 1907 Hague Convention.
-"Agent Orange" was a toxic herbicide and defoliant weapon used by the US Army to injure Vietnamese guerrillas, but it also affected civilians, as the poison contaminated natural resources in the conflict zone.
+The use of "Agent Orange" by the United States Army in the Vietnam War is an example of a violation of Article 23 of the 1907 Hague Convention.
+"Agent Orange" was a toxic herbicide and defoliant weapon used to injure Vietnamese guerrillas.
+The civilians were also affected since the poison contaminated natural resources in conflict zone.

-In the case of the use of Artificial Intelligence or Artificial Intelligence Weapons in armed conflict, when referring to Article 23 of the 1907 Hague Convention, it is certainly not prohibited as long as the weapon is non-toxic and does not cause unnecessary or excessive suffering.
-For example, a drone that hits a military base automatically is a weapon with Artificial Intelligence technology that is similar in nature to missiles in general.
-It is a weapon that is used to attack enemy bases without poison and does not cause unnecessary suffering.
-So, even though the drone is an AI weapon, since it does not violate the provisions listed in the 1907 Hague Convention, there is no problem with it.
+According to Article 23 of the 1907 Hague Convention, the use of AI Weapons in armed conflict is certainly not prohibited provided weapon is non-toxic and does not cause unnecessary or excessive suffering.
+For example, a drone that hits a military base automatically is a weapon with AI technology similar in nature to missiles.
+It is a weapon used to attack enemy bases without poison and does not cause unnecessary suffering.
+Even though the drone is AI weapon, no complain is stated since the provisions listed in the 1907 Hague Convention are not violated.

-However, there is also a need for regulations governing the use of artificial intelligence weapons or autonomous weapon systems.
-Because as time goes by, no one knows whether the artificial intelligence weapon will become a very dangerous weapon or not.
-Therefore, it is very important to form a regulation that regulates the use and restrictions of these weapons.
-Solely to maintain peace in this world.
+There is also a need for regulations governing the use of AI or autonomous weapon systems.
+Therefore, different regulations should be formed to control the use and restrictions of these weapons.

-The Concept of Responsibility for Violations in the Use of Artificial Intelligence in Armed Conflicts Under International Law
+The Concept of Responsibility for Violations in the Use of AI in Armed Conflicts Under International Law

-Implications of the Use of Artificial Intelligence in Armed Conflicts
+Implications of the Use of AI in Armed Conflicts

-As with non-artificial intelligence weapons, artificial intelligence weapons generally have destructive power that is useful for destroying their opponents.
-Be it enemy soldiers or the enemy base itself.
-However, the impact of these weapons may cause damage to civilian buildings and even civilian lives.
-For example, Israel's non-artificial intelligence weapons have destroyed many civilians and buildings in Gaza.
-This is in violation of the 1949 Geneva Convention, which provides for the protection of civilians and wounded soldiers.
-Therefore, even if the weapon is a non-artificial intelligence weapon, if it attacks civilians and civilian buildings then it must still be a violation.
-Vice versa, even if the weapon is an artificial intelligence weapon, if the weapon does not attack civilians and civilian buildings, then the weapon does not violate the provisions as stated in the 1949 Geneva Convention.
-However, it cannot be denied that artificial intelligence weapons have a higher potential and possibility to cause massive and fatal destruction.
-Thus, it is also necessary to establish a regulation that is useful for limiting the use and development of artificial intelligence weapons, in order to keep the use of artificial intelligence weapons from having a high destructive power.
+AI weapons have destructive power useful for combating opponents but the impact may cause damage to civilian buildings and lives.
+For example, Israel's non-AI weapons have destroyed many civilians and buildings in Gaza.
+This violates the 1949 Geneva Convention, which provides for the protection of civilians and wounded soldiers.
+Therefore, AI or non-AI weapons constitute a violation after engaging in attacks against civilians and structures in compliance with the provisions outlined in the 1949 Geneva Convention.
+However, AI weapons have a higher potential and possibility to cause massive and fatal destruction.
+A regulation useful for limiting the use and development of these weapons is necessary to prevent the destructive power.

-Command Responsibility for the Use of Artificial Intelligence in Armed Conflict
+Command Responsibility for the Use of AI in Armed Conflicts